celery/celery/docs/contributing.rst

         set textwidth=78

-  If adhering to this limit makes the code less readable, you have one more character to go on, which means 78 is a soft limit, and 79 is the hard limit :)
+  If adhering to this limit makes the code less readable, you have one more character to go on.
+This means 78 is a soft limit, and 79 is the hard limit :)

 * Import order